 How It Works

-The GPS tracker must be locked on to the signal of at least 3 satellites to calculate location of the vehicle – latitude and longitude and vehicle movement.
-With four or more satellites in view, the GPS tracker can determine car’s location with three parameters – latitude, longitude and altitude.
-Once the car’s location has been determined, the GPS tracker can calculate other information, such as speed, track, trip distance, distance to destination, idle time, parking time and more.
+The GPS tracker must be locked on to the signal of at least 3 satellites in orbit to calculate location of the vehicle – latitude and longitude and vehicle movement.
+With four or more satellites in view, the GPS vehicle tracking can determine car’s location with three parameters – latitude, longitude and altitude.
+Once the car’s location has been determined, the GPS fleet tracking system can calculate other information provided by GPS, such as speed, track, fuel level, trip distance, distance to destination, idle time, parking time and more.